-I’ve put together a table which lists some email and web hosting criteria which I’ve found are important to many small-office/home-office companies.
+I have put together a table which lists some email and web hosting criteria which I have found are important to many small-office/home-office companies.
 My PDF table lists a handful of hosting companies and how they compare.
 Hopefully this table will help you develop a set of important criteria to find a hosting company that is well matched for your needs.

 Let’s talk about each of these criteria in turn.

 It seems that too many people select a hosting company by looking only at the cost.
 Maybe this is because they don’t know what other factors they should be considering.
 Costs can vary considerably so it should be a factor, but far from the most important factor.
 Many big hosting companies try to attract customers by offering low monthly costs like $5/month or less!
-The adage, you get what you pay for sometimes rings true in such situation.
+The adage, you get what you pay for sometimes rings true in such situations.
 I tend to recommend paying a bit more for web hosting to get better service.
 For example, Big Mountain offers affordable web and email hosting plans that start at $10/month on their Linux-based email and web servers.
 If you want integrated calendars and contacts within your email account then Big Mountain’s Kerio Connect server is a bit more expensive, but still affordable option for a start-up business that only wants 1 or 2 email accounts.
-Another option is Rackspace, a large hosting company.
-They have affordable email hosting, but not web hosting.
-Rackspace offers 1 Exchange email account or 5 IMAP email accounts for $10/month.
-(More on email accounts below.)
+Another option is Microsoft 365.
+Microsoft offers Exchange email accounts starting at $4 per user per month.

 If talking to Mac-knowledgeable and Mac-friendly people in technical support is important to you then consider Big Mountain.
 For a large hosting company, I’ve been impressed by Intermedia’s Mac knowledge even though I know that only a small percentage of their customers use Macs.